 - Honda Accord Hybrid gets an EPA estimated 46 mpg combined

-There are also a number of options if you’re interested in a hybrid SUV.
+There are some of the most fuel efficient hybrid sedans on the market.
+But there are also a number of fuel efficient options if you’re interested in a hybrid SUV.

 What are the pros and cons of hybrid cars?